Visit our Re-post guidelines

 Cumin's traditional use stretches back into prehistory, as evidenced by its presence in Egyptian tombs.
 The Greeks actually used it much like we use pepper today, keeping cumin at the dining table in its own container, which is still practiced by Moroccans to this day.
 It is also been used for millennia in India as a traditional ingredient of curry.

-New research now indicates that these ancient "culinary" uses, once considered primarily aesthetic in nature, may have served more fundamental medicinal roles in these cultures.
-How do we know this?
-Modern scientific investigation has revealed that cumin has a broad range of potential healing properties that, when properly applied, could alleviate human suffering.
+An accumulating body of research now indicates that these ancient "culinary" uses, once considered primarily aesthetic in nature, may have served more fundamental medicinal roles in these cultures.
+Modern scientific investigation has revealed that cumin has a broad range of potential healing properties that, when properly applied, could profoundly alleviate human suffering by providing natural alternatives to often highly toxic pharmaceutical interventions.

-For instance, as recently as 2010, research published in the journal Food Chemistry and Toxicology demonstrated that cumin has blood sugar lowering properties comparable to the drug glibenclamide (known in the US as glyburide), with the additional benefit (not conferred by pharmaceutical intervention) that it also lowered oxidative stress and inhibited the advanced glycated end products (AGE) which are implicated in the pathogenesis of diabetic microvascular complications.[i]
+For instance, research published in the journal Food Chemistry and Toxicology demonstrated that cumin has blood sugar lowering properties comparable to the drug glibenclamide (known in the US as glyburide), with the additional benefit (not conferred by pharmaceutical intervention) that it also lowered oxidative stress and inhibited the advanced glycated end products (AGE), which are implicated in the pathogenesis of diabetic microvascular complications.[i]

 Remarkably, this is only the tip of cumin's medicinal potential.
 There are at least 10 other potential medicinal properties of cumin now confirmed in the experimental literature: